Announcing LinuxKit: A Toolkit for building Secure, Lean and Portable Linux Subsystems

 Last year, one of the most common requests we heard from our users was to bring a Docker-native experience to their platforms.
 These platforms were many and varied: from cloud platforms such as AWS, Azure, Google Cloud, to server platforms such as Windows Server, desktop platforms that their developers used such as OSX and Windows 10, to mainframes and IoT platforms – the list went on.

 We started working on support for these platforms, and we initially shipped Docker for Mac and Docker for Windows, followed by Docker for AWS and Docker for Azure.
 Most recently, we announced the beta of Docker for GCP.
-The customizations we applied to make Docker native for each platform have furthered the adoption of the Docker editions.
+The customizations we applied to make Docker native for each platform have furthered the adoption of the Docker suite of products.

 One of the issues we encountered was that for many of these platforms, the users wanted Linuxcontainer support but the platform itself did not ship with Linux included.
 Mac OS and Windows are two obvious examples, but cloud platforms do not ship with a standard Linux either.
 So it made sense for us to bundle Linux into the Docker platform to run in these places.